 - High-touch non-porous surfaces (e.g., metal door handle, plastic light switch) on guest accommodation and outhouse are cleaned with hospital-grade disinfectant spray after each guest stay.

 - The cordwood cabin and yurt are unique rustic accommodations and many interior surfaces (e.g., wood, stone, felt fabric) are natural, unfinished or porous, and cannot be disinfected with solutions or sprays.
 In lieu of this, as an added guest safety measure, I actively manage the booking calendar to ensure a buffer of at least 72 hours between guest occupancy, which is in excess of what is believed to be the timeframe coronavirus can live on surfaces.

 - The toilet has always been thoroughly cleaned with detergent between guests, and continues to be.

-- If you are a returning guest and have stayed here prior to 2020, take note there is no longer guest access to shared spaces or amenities in the host’s house.
+- If you are a returning guest and have stayed here prior to 2020, take note there is no longer guest access to shared spaces or amenities at the house.

 - Guests are responsible for bringing a mask and sufficient hand sanitizer, disinfectant wipes and other such supplies for their own use.

 Guests should understand that some features and amenities (e.g., breakfast option, sauna) may be unavailable depending on current regulations in force and/or host’s discretion.